-The development is due to commence in 2018.
+The development is due to commence early 2019.

 The development will take around three years to complete.

 The development is estimated to cost around $750 million.

 There is an opportunity to grow and expand the centre to meet the needs of the growing community surrounding Booragoon, as well as retailer and customer needs.
 AMP Capital is working closely with the City of Melville to ensure Garden City Shopping Centre remains the premier retail destination in Perth.